renatabiniek/moonlight-quiz/README.md

 ---
 Massive thank you to:

-* The wonderfully helpful and friendly Slack community where I often looked for help
+* My mentor Guido Cecilio for the support and feedback
-* Tutors at Code Institute for their extended support
+* Tutors at Code Institute
 * My partner who took over running the household and let me work on this project

 [BACK TO TOP](#Table-of-Contents)